mchirico/mchirico.github.io/_posts/2016-12-30-FacebookComments.markdown

 Hmmm...okay, I'm big on communication.
-Maybe Facebook has additional options that could make it better?  who knows...
+Maybe Facebook has additional options that could make it better?
+Who knows...
+Below is an example that allows for threaded conversations.

 <div class="fb-comments"  data-numposts="5"></div>